Non-commutative Index of Measurement-only Entanglement Phase Transition: Noncommutative index of random measurement ensembles

 Consider a multi-site projective measurement $M$ represented by a Pauli string operator acting on a stabilizer state $|\psi\rangle$.
 Two distinct cases arise.
 If $M$ commutes with all generators in $\mathcal{S}$, that is $M\in\langle\mathcal{S}\rangle$, and the state is already an eigenstate of the measurement operator, the measurement leaves the stabilizer group unchanged and has no effect on the entanglement dynamics.
 In contrast, if $M$ anti-commutes with at least one generator in $\mathcal{S}$, the measurement necessarily modifies the stabilizer group.
 In this case, one can always choose a generating set such that exactly one generator anti-commutes with $M$.
 After the measurement, this generator is replaced by $M$, while all commuting generators remain unchanged.

-It should be pointed out that for Pauli measurements on stabilizer states, the two measurement outcomes occur with equal probability, and the post-measurement stabilizer group differs only by an overall sign that does not affect entanglement properties.
-Since the entanglement entropy is calculated via the rank of stabilizer tableau, the entanglement dynamics depend solely on whether a measurement operator commutes or anti-commutes with the existing stabilizers, rather than on the specific measurement outcome.
+It should be pointed out that for Pauli measurements on stabilizer states, when the measured operator anti-commutes with the current stabilizer group, the two measurement outcomes occur with equal probability.
+The post-measurement stabilizer groups associated with the two outcomes differ only by an overall sign of the measured generator, which does not affect entanglement properties.
+Since the entanglement entropy of a stabilizer state can be calculated from the rank of the corresponding stabilizer tableau, the entanglement dynamics in the present models depend on the commutation structure of the measured Pauli operators rather than on the specific measurement outcomes.
 Furthermore, owing to the replacement rule described above, the stationary entanglement properties of measurement-only dynamics are independent of the specific choice of initial stabilizers.
-Instead, entanglement generation and propagation are governed by the frequency with which measurements drawn from the ensemble anti-commute with the current stabilizer generators.
+Under repeated random measurements drawn from a fixed ensemble, initial stabilizer generators that anti-commute with later measurements are progressively replaced by measured Pauli strings chosen from the ensemble.
+Therefore, after sufficiently long evolution, the stationary entanglement properties are expected to be controlled mainly by the frequency with which measurements drawn from the ensemble anti-commute with the current stabilizer generators rather than by the particular initial stabilizer generating set, as demonstrated in FIG.~\ref{fig:fig2}.
 This establishes a direct link between entanglement dynamics and the non-commutative structure of the measurement ensemble.
+Throughout this work, all logarithms are taken to base 2; consequently, the von Neumann entropies and information quantities are measured in bits.